jackwadden/ANMLZoo/RandomForest/README.md

 ## Random Forest on the Automata Processor

-In order to take advantage of the non-linear features of the AP we translate each possible path in the decision tree as a single chain of features.
-If the feature is not a part of the original tree we represent the node with a **(\*)** (take anything) node.
+In order to take advantage of the high parallelism of the Automata Processor or FPGA, we translate each possible path in the decision tree into a single chain of feature comparisons; one chain per path.
+Because all automata, in this case represented by chains, evaluate the same input at the same time, it becomes necessary to align the feature evaluations of each chain (ie, first evaluate feature 1, then feature 2, etc.).

+If a feature from the feature vector is not present in one of the resulting chains, we represent the node with a **(\*)** (evaluate true to any value) node.

 <p align="center">
 <img src="https://raw.githubusercontent.com/jeffudall/ANMLZooCopy/master/RandomForest/images/complete_chains_a.jpg" width="821" height="358" alt="Reordered and complete tree">